 - wet floors,

-50% of deaths that occur due to falling occur after a head injury.
-Additionally, 32% of hospital admissions involving a head injury result from a fall.
-Of these head injuries, 25% occur in elderly adults who are in a nursing home facility.
+50 percent of deaths that occur due to falling occur after a head injury.
+Additionally, 32 percent of hospital admissions involving a head injury result from a fall.
+Of these head injuries, 25 percent occur in elderly adults who are in a nursing home facility.

-How Nursing Homes in Arlington Heights Reduce Head Injuries
+How Nursing Homes in Arlington Heights Can Reduce Head Injuries

 Nursing home staff must reduce hazardous situations that may result in a head injury.
 Therefore, the staff must stay alert and aware of the situations of their residents.
 Additionally, facilities must supervise the weaker residents.
 If a resident has certain diseases, such as dementia, additional resources may be necessary.
-Lastly, overmedication or undermedication neglect could result in a slip or fall.
+Lastly, overmedication or undermedication neglect could result in a traumatic head injury.

-If a significant fall occurs, the nursing home may need to dismiss the employee.
-If the employee remains, they need to hold them responsible for their actions or inaction.
+If a resident suffered severe head trauma as a result of a staff member’s negligence, the nursing home may need to dismiss the employee.
+If the employee remains, they need to be held responsible for their actions or inaction.

 When Your Family Member Suffers a Head Injury

-First, take your relative to emergency care for evaluation and treat the any injury.
-Due their age, even a minor injury could result in significant pain and suffering.
+First, take your relative to emergency care for evaluation and treatment.
+Due their age, even a minor injury could result in significant pain and suffering for an elderly person.
 If your relative has declining health, they become even more susceptible to injury.
-If you need to discuss the injury with a lawyer, find an experienced Arlington Heights personal injury lawyer, such as the Law Offices of R.F.
-Wittmeyer, Ltd. to discuss your options.
-Many attorneys will meet with your for a free consultation.
-If you desire a free consultation with our attorneys, call us today at 847-357-0403.
+If you need to discuss the injury with a lawyer, consider working with an experienced injury attorney at the Law Offices of R.F.
+Wittmeyer, Ltd.

-Generally, nursing homes do not provide specific rehabilitative therapies to address the needs of person with head brain injury.
-Regardless of if the brain injury occurs at the facility or not, you may need to find an outside care provider.
-Approximate 244,000 residents suffering from brain injuries in nursing homes without proper treatment.
+Generally, nursing homes do not provide specific rehabilitative therapies to address the needs of someone with a head injury.
 Luckily, some nursing homes put great efforts to get those residents with brain injuries into facilities that have the resources to care for them.
-Unfortunately, around 4 million people require long term care and the current brain injury facilities can only accommodate 40,000 patients.
+Regardless of whether the brain injury occurs at the facility, you may need to find an outside care provider.

-Medicaid is required to cover the cost of nursing home for long term care under the United States laws.
-The laws do not require the Medicaid to pay for specialized that those suffering from brain injuries need.
-Facilitates that can handle cases for brain injuries are not licensed as nursing homes which means that Medicaid would not cover the facilities for long term care.
-Nursing homes recognize that those with brain injuries should not be in restrictive areas therefore they refuse to take them.
+Medicaid is required to cover the cost of long-term care in a nursing home under United States laws.
+The laws do not require the Medicaid to pay for specialized care that those suffering from brain injuries need.
+Facilitates that can handle cases for brain injuries are not licensed as nursing homes, which means that Medicaid would not cover the facilities for long-term care.
+Nursing homes recognize that those with brain injuries should not be in restrictive areas and therefore refuse to take them.
 This leaves elderly who require nursing home care and have brain injuries to a severe disadvantage.